-My state of North Carolina issued a revision of its Energy Conservation Code that became mandatory on March 1, 2012.
-It achieves greater energy savings through requirements in leakage reduction, window performance, lighting efficiency, etc. that are more stringent than those of the 2009 code that it supersedes.
+My state of North Carolina revised its Energy Conservation Code, effective March 1, 2012.
+It achieves greater energy savings through more stringent requirements in leakage reduction, window performance, lighting efficiency, etc. than those of the 2009 code it supersedes.

 In effect, all new buildings must be 15-30% more energy efficient than those build under the previous code.
 Local governments are free to adopt more stringent rules than the state requires, but they may not adopt any less stringent rules.